 Grilling shrimp creole is generally really pretty easy and satisfying.
 Sometimes going back to one of our favorite classic recipes and combining it with a new twist can bring new life to a recipe.
 This Shrimp Creole recipe is authentic and combined with the new twist makes it one of our favorite grilled shrimp recipes.

 Later in our restaurants, we ran the Great American Seafood Festival featuring the different regional styles and shrimp Creole was always a hit.
 Although in that case it was prepared in the classic Creole recipe style.
 This version has been updated for utilizing grilled shrimp.
 You can also use this sauce for grilled fish, chicken or even pork chops.
-Very tasty without being hot.
+Very tasty without necessarily being too spicy.

 2 pounds 16-20 shrimp or larger, peeled and de-veined. *Save the shells for shrimp stock.